 stuck out, they, too, became covered by the third white

 lining.
 This is a peculiar type of coating: lower half

 thin, upper half thick.

-(18) A third cycle of colloid formation ends the deposition of white
+(18) A third cycle of accumulation of dark suspension ended the deposition of white

 (19) Same as described in (16), a third dark stratum was